-If you do the math, you’ll understand that you actually pay less per minute for every game at The Escape Effect.
+If you do the math, you’ll understand that you can pay less per hour at The Escape Effect.

 In years past, many escape rooms employed a video game-inspired “3 hints and done” rule.
 The Escape Game was one of these venues that counted hints.
 Nowadays, we think if you ask your guide for unlimited help, they’ll oblige.

 When The Escape Effect opened in 2017, we changed up the hint system in a way that offered teams either unlimited or timed hints and no penalties.
 We were among the first to recognize that guests play escape rooms for different reasons.